 Golden played under Coach Robyn Gauger at Marianna High School in Marianna, Fla.
 She helped lead her team to the 2004 district championship title; was selected to the National Honor Society, the Beta club and was an honor graduate.

 Assistant Coach: Amanda Brooke Lindsey

-Chattanooga State: Staring 3rd season as the Lady Tigers Assistant/Pitching Coach.
-Under her supervision Lindsey coached 4 All-Region selections, Pitcher of the year selection, and tournament MVP selection.
-Her staff compiled 647 strikeouts in her first two seasons at Chattanooga State.
-In these two seasons Coach Lindsey's staff had an ERA of 2.26, compiled 47 shutouts, and kept their opponents' batting average to .242.
+Chattanooga State: Staring 4th season as the Lady Tigers Assistant/Pitching Coach.
+Under her supervision Lindsey coached 6 All-Region selections, Pitcher of the year selection, and tournament MVP selection.
+Her staff compiled 951 strikeouts in three seasons at Chattanooga State.
+In those three seasons Coach Lindsey's staff had an ERA of 2.26, compiled 47 shutouts, and kept their opponents' batting average to .236.

 Bethune-Cookman University (Daytona Beach, FL): Lindsey coached one season for the lady wildcats helping them win their third consecutive MEAC championship and reach their third straight NCAA Division I regional appearance.
 While at Bethune-Cookman, Lindsey focused on teaching hitting and defense.

 The Netherlands: From February 2011-October 2011 Lindsey played for the Dutch club team Olympia Haarlem.
 She led the league in victories and strikeouts.
 She helped her team reach the playoffs for the first time in club history.
 While in the Netherlands, Lindsey helped coach the Juniors team for the city of Haarlem.

 Seminole State: From August 2010 until February 2011 Lindsey worked as the assistant coach helping in all aspects of the game focusing on pitching.
 Left Seminole to pursue professional career.